buugun/buugun.github.io/_posts/2014-8-16-poj-1001-Exponentiation.md

 layout: post
 title: "solution of poj 1001 Exponentiation"
 description: "Here is the solution of poj 1001 Exponentiation.
 It describes my train of thought of solving the problem of multiplication of googol."
-keywords: "googol multiplication, 大数乘法, poj 1001, exponentiation"
+keywords: "googol multiplication、 大数乘法、 poj 1001、 exponentiation"
 category: Algorithm
 tags: [googol multiplication, 大数乘法, poj 1001, exponentiation, c++, algorithm]
 ---